 Aggravated Robbery is a robbery and causing serious bodily injury, the use of a deadly weapon, or a robbery of a person 65 years old or older or of a disabled person.
 See Tex.
 Pen.
 Code Ann. § 29.03 (West 2018).
 Aggravated Robbery is a first-degree felony and carries a punishment range of 5 to 99 years.
 Aggravated Robbery is a “3(g)” or “aggravated” offense.
 See Tex.
 Code Crim.
 Proc.
 Ann. art.
 42A.054 (West 2018).

 While property offenses may be common offenses, that doesn’t mean it isn’t a serious one.
 Don’t take chances with your future if you find yourself facing charges for a Hays, Guadalupe, or Comal County robbery offense.
-Call the Law Office of Case J. Darwin today to arrange for your free initial consultation to discuss your situation.
+Call the Law Office of Case J. Darwin today to arrange for your free initial consultation to discuss your situation with a robbery lawyer.
 We will treat you with respect, listen to your story, and formulate a strategy to achieve the best possible outcome.